-Think What You Will of What Goes on in Mormon Temples: How Many Hundreds of Years Has it Been Since the Names of So Many Have Been Breathed Aloud?
+Think What You Will of What Goes on in Temples of the Church of Jesus Christ of Latter-day Saints: How Many Hundreds of Years Has it Been Since the Names of So Many Have Been Breathed Aloud?

 By Ken K. Gourdin

 Members of the Church of Jesus Christ of Latter-day Saints take literally Christ’s injunction to Nicodemus that, “Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God” (John 3:5, KJV).
 We also believe that baptism is an earthly ordinance (one reason is purely practical: how, exactly, does one baptize a spirit?), and take literally the observation of the Apostle Paul to the Corinthians: “Else what shall they do which are baptized for the dead, if the dead rise not at all?
 Why are they then baptized for the dead?”
 (1 Corinthians 15:29, KJV).

 Members of the Church of Jesus Christ believe that other ordinances, in addition to baptism, are necessary for one to receive the full measure of blessings God wishes to give His children in the life to come, and that the ordinances whereby these blessings are bestowed, like baptism of the dead, are received by proxy in Mormon temples.
 It was while serving as proxy in one such ordinance at a just-completed Temple of the Church of Jesus Christ of Latter-day Saints in Gilbert, Ariz., that BYU Professor Dan Peterson had what I think is a very keen insight.
 The ordinances are performed by name, “for and in behalf of” the deceased, whose name is then spoken.